-The chemicals industry is standing on the brink of a new era of innovation.
 The development of products based on fossil resources such as synthetic plastics and fibers has run its course and people are becoming increasingly concerned about resource use and product disposal.
 This is driving a shift to more “circular” chemistry involving the increased use of renewable energy and raw materials and the manufacture of more sustainable products.

 This means that as an industry and as a company we have to refocus our innovation activities.
 We can only work on new products or processes if they have an improved sustainability profile.
 We also have to become more open and collaborative in our approach; no one company can be expected to have all the answers, so we have to bring extra capabilities into our organization by working with universities, startup firms, and other third parties.